-Following the meeting on Sunday, January 14th, we are back to FOUR Sundays a month!
+Unity Way Church has Youth Ed FOUR Sundays a month!
 (Five, when there ARE five Sundays.)
 Your children will find a safe, loving, inviting space to meet, feel comfortable, have fun, and learn from a qualified staff of volunteers, all of which have passed background checks.
 Our teachers enjoy and understand children’s needs and are here to give your child the best experience possible.

 Through lessons that include spiritual, creative and social activities, children discover the importance of God in their lives and learn the principles of Truth, according to Unity.
 Here is the children’s version of Unity’s Five Basic Principles that we teach and refer to during our lessons: